cnlog/ImeStudy/FAQ.md

 ## What is Zenkaku or Hankaku?

 A Hankaku (半角) character is a single-byte character.
-A non-Hankaku character is a Zenkaku (全角) character.
+A non-Hankaku character is a Zenkaku (全角) character (in Traditional Japanese).
 Traditionally, a non-single-byte character (in Shift_JIS encoding) has double width of a Hankaku character.
 A Japanese fixed-width font should follow this traditional rule.